Evedel/k8sapi2kubectl/README.md

 One day adventure to make k8s api library to feel more like a kubectl.

+The best place to see the usage examples is the [integration_tests.py](https://github.com/Evedel/k8sapi2kubectl/blob/main/tests/integration_tests.py#L14).

 If you want to run the code:
 1. **DON'T**, it is exploration project only.
 I'm sane, if you are sane too, please, consider writing `subprocess` wrapper around the `kubectl` binary.